ibrajix/NewsFly/README.md

 </p>

 <p align="center">
-  NewsFly is a modern news android application which features virtuall ALL modern android development tech stack and tools used in developing a perfomant, beautiful application.
+  NewsFly is a modern news android application which features virtually ALL recent and recommended android development tech stack and tools used in developing a perfomant, beautiful application.
 </p>

 <br/>